thoughtbot/design-system/src/utilities/README.md

 #### Breakpoint variants

-Typography utilities can also be used to set styles at specific breakpoints.
+Text align utilities can also be used to set styles at specific breakpoints.
 Each variant's styles are applied at the breakpoint and up (using a `min-width` media query).